-We believe strongly that the approval of the 2018 Plan is essential to our continued success.
+We believe strongly that the approval of the amendment to the 2018 Plan is essential to our continued success.
 Our employees are one of our most valuable assets.
 Stock options, restricted stock units and other awards provided under the 2018 Plan are vital to our ability to attract and retain outstanding and highly skilled individuals.
 Such awards also are crucial to our ability to motivate employees to achieve the Company's goals.
-For the reasons stated above, the stockholders are being asked to approve the 2018 Plan and its material terms.
+For the reasons stated above, the stockholders are being asked to approve the amendment to the 2018 Plan to increase the number of shares reserved for issuance thereunder.

-OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE 2018 EQUITY INCENTIVE PLAN.
+OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE 2018 EQUITY INCENTIVE PLAN.